Caring for Tailored by OKA furniture

 • Periodic cleaning of the entire piece is essential to maintain appearance and prevent premature fading and wear, as ground-in dirt will damage the fabric.

 • All upholstery products should be professionally cleaned in situ unless otherwise stated.
-We recommend you use a reputable specialist upholstery care professional and request that a color fastness test is performed and is satisfactory on an inconspicuous area before cleaning commences as OKA cannot take responsibility for third party actions.
+We recommend you use a reputable specialist upholstery care professional and request that they perform a color fastness test on an inconspicuous area before cleaning, as OKA cannot take responsibility for third party actions.

 • Remove all spills immediately.
-Blot liquid spills with a clean, dry, white cloth; work towards the center of the spill.
+Blot liquid spills with a clean, dry, white cloth, working towards the center of the spill.
 Do not rub or use abrasive cleaners as this may damage the furniture.
-Should the piece become stained or suffer other damage, we recommend seeking professional help.
+Should the piece become stained or suffer other damage, we recommend professional help is sought.

 • For wooden components, use a lightly damp cloth rinsed in warm water.
 Do not use a detergent.
 Polish periodically with a natural wax.